kreier/ml/README.md

 ![performance](pic/llm_cpu_gpu_tokens.png)

 Turns out that the token creation rate is inverse proportional to the size of the model!
 A large model might fit into your RAM or VRAM, but the larger the model, the slower an answer will be.
+The above graph has quantization 4 bit to fp16, yet the speed is not related to the parameters, but the model size in RAM.

-I found 20 tokens/s and faster a respectable speed to use an LLM, and looking at the graph you see what hardware you will need.
-And that CPUs are out of the question.
-Both RX 6600 and RTX 3060 Ti have 8GB of RAM, and if the used VRAM gets closer to the limit the spead significantly decreases.
+I found 20 tokens/s and faster a usable speed to use an LLM, and looking at the graph you see what hardware you will need.
+CPUs are out of the question.
+Both RX 6600 and RTX 3060 Ti have 8GB of RAM.
 I got the RX 6600 for $130 and the RTX 3060 Ti for $200.
-To get the same performance of a 8b model for a 70b model I would need a RTX A6000 Ada with 48 GB of RAM for $6000.
-Yet the accuracy would be nice:
+To get the same tokens/s that I have with 8b models also for a 70b model I would need a RTX A6000 Ada with 48 GB of RAM for $6000.
+And even that is by far not enough for a 405b model.
+Yet the possible accuracy would be nice:

 ![accuracy](pic/accuracy_llms.png)

+Measurements done by Meta.

 ## History